 The PRC is a document that consists of 2 parts.
-Part contains information and requirements applicable to all individuals who are required to sign it.
+Part I contains information and requirements applicable to all individuals who are required to sign it.
 Part II is the Self-Sufficiency Plan which is the result of negotiations between the client and the Worker.
-The Self-Sufficiency

-Plan is subject to renegotiation throughout the client's receipt of cash assistance.
+The Self-Sufficiency Plan (SSP) is subject to renegotiation throughout the client's receipt of cash assistance.
 Initial and ongoing assessment produces information that allows the Worker to provide reasonable guidance to the client to attain his goals and forms the basis of the Plan.

-The promotion of self-sufficiency is accomplished primarily through the use of the Personal Responsibility Contract (PRC).
-The PRC is completed during a negotiation between the Worker and the adult(s) in each case.
+The promotion of self-sufficiency is accomplished primarily through the use of the SSP.
+The SSP is completed during a negotiation between the Worker and the adult(s) and/or emancipated minor(s) in each AG.
 During the negotiation, the client must be encouraged to provide information about his goals for becoming self-sufficient and the means by which his goals may be achieved.
 If the client does not have defined self-sufficiency goals, the Worker must encourage him to consider such goals in consultation with his family before the PRC is updated.